lucaskemper/HybridQuantRegimes/README.md

-# HybridQuantRegimes (Note: Some changes made in code aren't yet reflected in the paper.)
+# HybridQuantRegimes (Note: Some of the changes made in the code aren't yet reflected in the paper.)

 ## Table of Contents
 - [Overview](#overview)